varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### Create Inherited Tables

-In the trial process, 2 inherited objects are defined and loaded in parallel to their parent object.
+In the getting started process, 2 inherited objects are defined and loaded in parallel to their parent object.
 These 2 objects showcase the inheritance feature as well as the Join and Where filter object options.

 The Customer Address information in the AdventureWorksLT source is mapped through the many to many `SalesLT.CustomerAddress` table.
-This can be modelled as a Link relationship between The Customer and the Address entities.
+This can be modeled as a Link relationship between the Customer and the Address entities.
 Either with a Link Satellite or as a Hub-Satellite in combination with the Link to track effectiveness.

-Another option from a modeling perspective is to view the address information as attributes attached to the Customer.
+Another option, from a modeling perspective, is to view the address information as attributes attached to the Customer.
 This will create a less complex model with the address data instantiated as satellites attached to the Customer.
 The design decisions are a core part of the Data Vault process and depends on a range of considerations for Business Process, source data behavior and more.

-In the trial two different approaches are illustrated and loaded in parallel:
+In the getting started process, two different approaches are illustrated and loaded in parallel:

 * Link relationship based on the source data model
 * Attached attributes model based on associating the address data directly with the customer.